-Christmas Island - see section 5 of the Quarantine Act.
+Christmas Island-see section 5 of the Quarantine Act.

-'Christmas Island means the Territory of Christmas Island.'.
+Note: The definition is: 'Christmas Island means the Territory of Christmas Island.'.

 Cocos Islands see section 5 of the Quarantine Act.

-'Cocos Islands means the Territory of Cocos (Keeling) Islands.'.
+Note: The definition is: 'Cocos Islands means the Territory of Cocos (Keeling) Islands.'.